oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_install.md

 ## Manual Installation

 Recommended for beginners to avoid potential troubleshooting.
-However, if you're experienced and comfortable with debugging bugs, you can also use the later one-click installation method for convenience.
+However, if you're experienced and comfortable with debugging bugs, you can also use the above one-click installation method for convenience.

 ### Disable Firewall